Bangladesh Medical and Dental Council

-The Bangladesh Medical and Dental Council (BM&DC) was formed under the Bangladesh Medical Council Act.
-This act was made in 1973, hence it is also called 1973 Act of Bangladesh Medical Council.
-The act of 1973 was repealed in 1980 & Bangladesh Medical & Dental Council Act was passed by the parliament on 9th April, 1980.
+The Bangladesh Medical and Dental Council (BMDC) is the professional regulatory body that monitors the practice of medicine in Bangladesh.
+It was formed under the Bangladesh Medical Council Act.
+The law was enacted in 1973, hence it was also called the 1973 Act of Bangladesh Medical Council.
+The 1973 Act was repealed in 1980 and Bangladesh Medical & Dental Council Act was passed by the parliament on 9 April 1980.